owenBeresford/extra-panda/README.md

 - This has a function equivalent to `int main(int argc, char * argv[])`, called _core_.
 This is allowed to have a high volume and complexity as it wraps *all the other* methods.
 As an architecture detail, this isn't avoidable.
 - The highlight source is now in TS, as I found the type definitions.
 - The process of expanding the number of tools in this project is adding features, but also acting as a lint as it shows small oversights.
-- Note I added a UI feature that added extra HTML, but this didn't invalidate any of the unit-tests.
+- I added a UI feature that added extra HTML, but this didn't invalidate any of the unit-tests ~ they are not snapshot tests.
 - I am adding search params for testing, rather than a Mock, as I may want to use them during QA
 - It is expensive [in devtime] to create keyboard events in a different tab/ window.
 - Why do I not tidy-up unused vars in this code base?
 Most are in unit tests, its better readability if *standard* args are present, IMO (Promises, forEach or map etc)
 - I think that most people do not need a commit for lint/prettier changes.
 BUT I do this so I can see what changes /I/ made easily.
 Occasionally lint tools product non-compilable changes, but this is rare.
 If all the commits are squashed together with `rebase`, it's a nul-point difference.
+UPDATE: the expanded eslint config does make garbage changes on some files, I do not know why.
+- More recently, I made the eslint config more complex, and this reports extra details.
+- I am also moving the MJS files in tests to TS.

 #### Metrics that are important to goals